Boundary H\"{o}lder continuity of stable solutions to semilinear elliptic problems in $C^{1,1}$ domains: The boundary weighted estimate for radial derivatives

 \begin{proof}[Proof of Proposition~\ref{prop:rad}] Since $3 \leq n \leq 9$, we have that $\min\{10, n\}-2 = n-2$ and we may choose the exponent $a = n-2$ in Lemma~\ref{lemma:abs:rad}, leading us to the inequality

 for $\rho \leq 1/2$.

 It remains to control the weighted Hessian error in \eqref{reo8}.
-For this, combining the boundary ``Hessian times the gradient'' estimate~\eqref{hessianw} in Theorem~\ref{thm:previous} with the analogous interior estimates in \cite{ErnetaInterior}*{Theorem~1.2}, by a simple scaling and covering argument we have
+For this, combining the boundary ``Hessian times the gradient'' estimate~\eqref{hessianw} in Theorem~\ref{thm:previous} with the analogous interior estimates in \cite[Theorem~1.2]{ErnetaInterior}, by a simple scaling and covering argument it follows that

 where $\varepsilon_0> 0$ and $C$ are universal.
 Letting $\delta = 2^{3-k} \rho$ in \eqref{reo9} and summing in $k \in \N$, we obtain

 Applying \eqref{reo10} in \eqref{reo8}, using that $(10-n)(n-2) > 0$, we deduce the claim. \end{proof}